ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 If you are using passwords for inbound authentication, for security you **_must_** use a special kind of algorithm for this purpose called an *iterated per-user salted cryptographic hash* algorithm.
 The term "iterated" is also called key derivation.
 Three algorithms are commonly used as an iterated per-user salted cryptographic hash algorithm:

-* **Argon2id**Unless you have a strong reason to use something else, this is the algorithm to use today.
+* **Argon2id**<br>Unless you have a strong reason to use something else, this is the algorithm to use today.
 It is relatively strong against both software and hardware-based attacks.

-* **Bcrypt**This is a decent algorithm against software-based attacks.
+* **Bcrypt**<br>This is a decent algorithm against software-based attacks.
 It is not as easy to attack with hardware compared to PBKDF2 (because bcrypt requires more RAM), but it is weaker against hardware-based attacks compared to Argon2id.

-* **PBKDF2**This is a decent algorithm against software-based attacks, but it is the most vulnerable of these widely-used algorithms to hardware-based attacks from specialized circuits or GPUs.
+* **PBKDF2**<br>This is a decent algorithm against software-based attacks, but it is the most vulnerable of these widely-used algorithms to hardware-based attacks from specialized circuits or GPUs.
 That is because it can be implemented with a small circuit and little RAM.
 You may not need to replace it (depending on the kinds of attackers that concern you), but it is probably best to avoid this for new systems today.

 Another algorithm that is in use is scrypt.
 This should also be strong against hardware attacks, but it has not gotten as much review compared to Argon2id, so Argon2id is more commonly recommended.
 That said, at the time of this writing, it has no known serious problems.